 Studies show that email marketing still beats other digital marketing channels like social media and paid search.
 Email marketing is the best long-term investment with a high return, and one of the biggest mistakes you can make is not to build an email list from the start.

-Email lists can have a big influence on traffic and your opportunities for success with your online business.
+Email lists can significantly influence traffic and your opportunities for success with your online business.